spencermountain/dumpster-dip/README.md

 ##### Flat:

-if you want all files in one flat directory, you can do:
+if you want all files in one flat directory, you can cross your fingers and do:

 ```js
 let opts = {